DutchCodingCompany/filament-developer-logins/README.md

 ### enabled()

-To customize the grid layout, you can use the columns() method.
-This method allows you to configure the grid layout based on your needs.

-By default, the columns() method sets the grid to 2 columns.
-You can adjust the default column count or specify different column counts for different screen sizes by passing an array.
+You may use the columns() method to easily create a grid within the section By default, the plugin is disabled.
+You can enable it by calling the enabled() method.
+I strongly suggest enabling this plugin only in the local environment.
+You can achieve this by using the app()->environment() method.
+Additionally, the enabled() method also accepts a closure if you wish to enable the plugin based on a custom condition.

 Example: